Joutace/Joutace/README.md

  👋 Hi, I'm João (aka <i><b>JC</b></i>)<br>

-💻 Specialist in Angular and Flutter<br>
+💻 Specialist in Flutter and Angular<br>

 I'm a passionate developer committed to crafting better solutions for everyone.<br>
 Continuously learning and improving, I thrive on expanding my skill set and exploring new technologies.